brauner/brauner.github.io/_posts/2023-01-05-mount-propagation-bug.md

   If a peer group `pg1` is a slave to another peer group `pg2` then all peers in peer group `pg1` point to the same peer in peer group `pg2` via `->mnt_master`.
   So all peers in peer group `pg1` appear on the same `->mnt_slave_list`: they cannot be slaves to different peer groups.

-* A pure slave mount is a slave mount that is a slave to a peer group but is not a peer in another peer group.
+* A pure slave mount is a slave to a peer group but is not a peer in another peer group.

 * A propagation group denotes the set of mounts consisting of a single peer group `pg1` and all slave mounts and shared-slave mounts that point to a peer in that peer group via `->mnt_master`.
   This means all slave mounts such that `@slave_mnt->mnt_master->mnt_group_id` is equal to `@shared_mnt->mnt_group_id`.